AntCannon/Staff-Sign-In/README.md

 # Staff-Sign-In
-Google form wheere staff select their name and submit the form to sign in.
+Google form where staff select their name and submit the form to sign in.
 The staff list on the form updates automatically when the staff tab is updated.

 App script